nikilagar/radiusAgent/README.md

 -   Configure the extension to point to any server of your choice.

 ## 6. Contact
-If you have questions about this policy, please contact us at [Your Email].
+If you have questions about this policy, please contact us at nikil.agar@gmail.com.